nuxt/http/docs/options.md

 ## Options

-You can pass options using module options or `axios` section in `nuxt.config.js`
+You can pass options using module options or `http` section in `nuxt.config.js`

 ### `prefix`, `host` and `port`